The Double Refuge ❤️ Three Little Words

 This doesn’t mean that we can’t salvage or recuperate meaning.
 We do need to redefine it, however.
 Instead of being an unmoving and all-encompassing set of ideas or beliefs, meaning can be something much more fluid, something that adapts to the changing currents of our existence.
 It needs to accommodate Heraclitus’ notion that we experience life as we experience a river: the only thing we seem to know for sure is that everything changes, all the time.

 Speaking in terms of epistemology, the study of how we know something to be true, perhaps the most honest of the religious thinkers are the mystics.
-In general, mystics agree that they don’t understand their experiences.
+In general, mystics don’t pretend to understand their experiences.
 They may call their experiences spiritual and they may refer to God, yet many of them also believe that the soul is annihilated by the infinity of God, and that God has a million names and can’t be defined.
 In this, they’re like astronomers who see that the universe is so vast and our perception of it so tiny that we can’t say for sure what it all means.
 If we pretend to know it all, we know far less than Socrates, who professed to know nothing, far less than the Vedic sages who asked unanswerable questions on the banks of the Saraswati:

 Who knows from where this creation came? … Perhaps it formed itself, perhaps it didn’t.
 The one who looks down on it from the highest heaven, only He knows.
 Or perhaps He does not know.
 (Rg Veda 10:129)